rudymatela/conjure/README.md

 	duplicates [1,0,1,0,1]  =  [1,0,1]

-Let's do one final refinement:
+Here is a fourth and final refinement:

 	duplicates :: [Int] -> [Int]
 	duplicates [0,0]  =  [0]